-In October 1974, a group gathered in Wyalusing State Park, Wisconsin, to discuss founding a forum for people working in state and private natural areas programs–a place for them to come together, support each other and exchange information.
+In October 1974, a group gathered in Wyalusing State Park, Wisconsin, to discuss founding a forum for people working in state and private natural areas programs to come together, support each other and exchange information.

-This was the very first Natural Areas Conference, a tradition that we have continued annually for more than 40 years.
+This was the very first Natural Areas Conference, a tradition that we have continued annually for 50 years.

 These were still early days for the natural areas movement.
 As states began cataloging their land in the 1950s and 60s, people passionate about land began to encourage the government to set aside nature preserves and create programs to help maintain them.